-The New Kingdom of Egypt, also known as the Egyptian Empire, was a period in ancient Egyptian history that lasted from the 16th century BC to the 16th century AD.
-And the eleventh century BC.
-It was Egypt's most prosperous and prosperous period.
-Ramses II was regarded as one of Egypt's most famous rulers.
+The New Kingdom of Egypt, also known as the Egyptian Empire, is the period of ancient Egyptian history between the 16th century B.C. and the 11th century B.C.
+It was Egypt's most brilliant and prosperous era.
+Ramses II was considered one of the most famous kings of this country.

 The capital was established in Thebes, in the south, and the restoration of the unity of Upper and Lower Egypt, lost during part of the Second Intermediate Period, was carried out.
 From the beginning, there was a great activity to restructure the country, which produced great prosperity, reflected in the construction of numerous monuments.